 Easier for Clean Athletes…Tougher on Cheats

 The U.S. Anti-Doping Agency is a signatory to the World Anti-Doping Code, which, along with the Prohibited List and the International Standards, is created and maintained by the World Anti-Doping Agency (WADA) in order to harmonize anti-doping efforts around the world across all sports.
-Beginning on January 1, 2015, a new World Anti-Doping Code will take effect.
+On January 1, 2015, a new World Anti-Doping Code took effect.
 The 2015 Code is designed to even better protect the rights of clean athletes and the integrity of competition.
 With a focus on targeting current issues in the fight against doping, the 2015 Code is simultaneously tougher for those who intentionally cheat and easier for those who follow the rules and compete clean.
 USADA was an active participant in the 2015 Code review, submitting comments and feedback, and sharing our expertise and experience throughout the process.

 Below, you’ll find detailed information on the changes that have the most direct impact on athletes, athlete support personnel, and sport national governing bodies.
 We encourage you to look around, learn more, and familiarize yourself with these changes before they go into effect.
 USADA is always available to help with any questions you may have about the Code changes, and can be contacted via phone at 1-866-601-2632 or email at aexpress@USADA.org.